MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableHttpParsing

-Specifies whether disable inspection of HTTP traffic.
+Specifies whether to disable inspection of HTTP traffic.
+Valid values are:

+- $true: Inspection of HTTP traffic is disabled.
+- $false: Inspection of HTTP traffic is enabled.

-If **EnableNetworkProtection** has the value `Enabled`, HTTP connections to malicious websites can be blocked.
+If the value of the **EnableNetworkProtection** parameter is `Enabled`, HTTP connections to
+malicious websites can be blocked.

 ```yaml
 Type: Boolean